2025 Evidence Analysis Center Summer Fellowships

 Overview

 As part of the Foundation’s successful Fellowship program, this project will focus on conducting systematic reviews on topics that have been identified as important for both advocacy and practice.
-Each fellow will work on one topic.

-The fellows will spend 12 weeks with EAC staff and content experts in the proposed research areas.
 The EAC staff will serve as methodology experts and will mentor selected RDN fellows and to complete a robust systematic review.
-The topic areas this year are:
+The topic area this year is:

 Details and Responsibilities